kyma-project/docker-registry/docs/user/tutorials/01-20-expose-registry.md

     >[!NOTE]
     > You can find your cluster address in the `kyma-system/kyma-gateway` gateway resource.

-1. Expose the registry service by changing the `spec.externalAccess.enabled` flag to true.
-Optionally, you could also change the host name:
+1. Expose the registry service by changing the **spec.externalAccess.enabled** flag to `true`.
+Optionally, you can also change the host name:

     ```bash
     kubectl apply -n kyma-system -f - <<EOF